WE NEED VOLUNTEERS!!!

 BEFORE YOU REQUEST COPIES .........

 Our awesome, did I say AWESOME?, volunteers volunteer their time, not their wallets.
 After receiving feedback on this issue from a couple of them, I have been informed that they have been paying for copies out of their own pockets and it is starting to add up....fast.
 In order to keep such a GREAT LIST of FREE TALENTED RESEARCHERS at your disposal, the following has been suggested.
-WHEN copies are requested, the copy/xerox fee is 50 cents a page + postage.
-The volunteers will mail these copies the cheapest way possible...
+IF and WHEN copies are requested, the copy/xerox fee is 50 cents a page + postage.
+The volunteers will mail these copies the cheapest way possible... most often, the question can be answered in a simple email without incurring any costs.

 If you have a concern regarding paying the copying fee, please email me directly, not the volunteers...None of them are independently wealthy -- or so they haven't told me yet! -- they don't ask for gas $ or mileage, so let's treat them fairly and MAYBE THEY WILL KEEP VOLUNTEERING!!!!
 50 cents a page is still a great deal -- you'd have to pay the copying/xerox costs if you were in those libraries -- and, they pay those costs, too, EVEN IF THEY WORK THERE.